 Airlines get thousands of cabin crew applications every month so this course will focus on the skills you’ll need to get ahead in this highly competitive industry.
-Our cabin crew classes are taught by senior ex-cabin crew and delivered in a simulated air cabin.
-In addition to these practical classes, you’ll learn exactly what airlines are looking for when recruiting new cabin crew.

 What will I learn?

-- Working as Air Cabin Crew
+- Cabin Crew Room Duties

-- Customer Services for Air Cabin Crew
+- Role of Air Cabin Crew

-- Selling Skills for Air Cabin Crew
+- Preparation for Employment as Air Cabin Crew

 - Airport Ground Operations